jabirkangarli/European-up-and-out-style-option-pricing/README.md

 • annualized risk-free rate ``r = 0.05``\
 • time to maturity ``t = 0.5``

-As far as the barrier level is concerned, since the bareer options are used for hedging in short term, I marked bareer level as 120.
-If the bareer level would be approximation of 110, most likely the option would be knocked out.
+As far as the barrier level is concerned, since the barrier options are used for hedging in short term, I marked barrier level as 120.
+If the barrier level would be in the approximation of 110, most likely the option would be knocked out.